BLOOMINGTON-NORMAL

 Installer Technician

 The Telecommunications Apprenticeship is similar to the Inside program as far as the classroom structure.
-However, it is only a 3-year program with a minimum of 6000 hours on-the-job training.
+However, it is only a 3-year program with a minimum of 6000 hours on-the-job training as well as 480 classroom hours.
 In the Telecommunication classification, the apprentice will study low voltage installations as well as fiber optics.
 Areas such as computer cabling, audio/visual, security, fire alarm, and phone networking will be what you study and work with on a daily basis.
 The majority of this work is indoors and is perfect for someone with a need for hands-on work as well as a love of technology.
 After successfully completing your classroom training and OJT you will become an Installer Technician.

 Links